Wang03100/Item-Based-Collaboration-Steam-Game-Recommendation/README.md

 This system processes millions of user-game interactions to generate personalized game recommendations.
 By leveraging sparse matrix operations and the SteamSpy API, it provides accurate recommendations while maintaining optimal memory usage.

+## Why Item-Based Instead of User-Based

+User-based is finding users with similar game preference and then suggesting game from that preference.
+The issue is game preferences change over time and there is around 1.58 million users.
+1.58 M x 1.58 M ~= 200 GB of memory needed to calculate a similarity matrix.

+Item-based is finding games thats similar to another game based on user interaction.
+This filtering was chosen as it ignores current trend and provides 20k x 20k ~= 132.7 MB of memory to calculate a similarity matrix.

 ## Disclaimer

 Dataset range is limited to 2024 prior.